 A survey of literature for children at different grade levels with an emphasis on the telling of children's stories.

-Prerequisite: ED 209
+Prerequisite: ED 209 One semester, three hours

 ED 402, 403 School Administration

 A study of curriculum, public relations, law, parental conferences, and student activities for efficient operation of Christian schools.